Corporate Scorecard

 Results Framework

-The Results Framework articulates the different tiers of results expected by Cities Alliance interventions.
-It lays out the products and services that will be delivered over a period of time (Tier IV), the changes these products and services will generate in the short/ medium time (Tier III), the effect on the main clients (Tier II), and the overall influence on the national and global developmental goals, including SDGs (Tier I).
+The CRF is built around a theory of change that articulates the pathway from Secretariat outputs to the intended longer-term development impact.
+The CRF lays out the products and services that will be delivered over a period of time (Tier IV), the changes these products and services will generate in the short and medium term (Tier III), the effect on the main clients (Tier II), and the overall influence on national and global developmental goals (Tier I).
+Broadly defined, the city is the client of Cities Alliance, while the ultimate beneficiaries of Cities Alliance’s activities are the urban poor.

 Tiers Explained